brandur/sorg/content/fragments/google-cloud-run-deploy.md

     --platform managed --region us-central1 passages-signup
 ```

 It was all pleasantly fast and easy to get working.
-I had my manual deploy recipe converted to an automated process in less than 10 minutes including troubleshooting, which is speed that's practically unheard of when it comes to plugging exotic new things into CI.
+I had my manual deploy recipe converted to an automated process in less than 10 minutes including troubleshooting, which is speed that's practically unheard of when it comes to plugging exotic new things into CI [2].

 ## The dependency graph (#dependency-graph)